-Conceived during VCCA’s 50th anniversary year in 2021 and established in 2022, the 50th Anniversary Fund aims to provide free residencies for at least 50 artists of color who are new to VCCA.
+Conceived during VCCA’s 50th anniversary year in 2021 and established in 2022, the 50th Anniversary Fund provides free first-time VCCA residencies for 50 artists of color a year.

-Each 50th Anniversary Fellow will receive a free residency of up to two weeks at Mt.
+Each 50th Anniversary Fellow receives a free residency of up to two weeks at Mt.
 San Angelo, VCCA’s artist residency program in the foothills of Virginia’s Blue Ridge Mountains.
-All VCCA residencies include a private studio, a separate private bedroom with en-suite bath, three prepared meals each day, and access to a community of more than 20 other artists in residence.
+All VCCA residencies include a private studio, a private bedroom with en-suite bath, three prepared meals each day, and access to a community of more than 20 other artists in residence.

-Eligibility: Artists of color who have not previously been in residence at VCCA
+Eligibility: Artists of color (writers, visual artists, and composers) who have not previously been in residence at VCCA

 Length of Fellowship: Up to two weeks with flexible scheduling

 Residencies Available: January 2 – April 30, 2024

 Application Deadline: May 15, 2023

 Notification by: August 31, 2023

 To be considered as a 50th Anniversary Fellow, complete the “Application for Mt.
 San Angelo Residencies, VCCA in Virginia,” selecting your fellowship interest in Question 2.

 * If the application fee presents a significant barrier to application, please write to email@example.com by May 10, 2023, to request an application fee waiver.